-OZS File - Accela Data

-- Data is accurate only until the preliminary review stage

-- Days the application

-was in the process has

-been manually entered

-in the system making it

-difficult to determine

-the real number of days

-the application has

-been in the process

-Pre-Milestones

-- There were only 13

-applications out of

-which only 11

-applications have all

-the dates between the

-different process

-steps from date of

-submission and pre consultation close

-- The dates are manually entered by staff making it difficult to determine the real number of days the application is in precon stage.

-Task to Time Data

-- Data is 3 years old and may not be relevant anymore due to changes in the process steps - Since the tasks are at a granular level, it poses difficulty in mapping the tasks to process steps based on Accela data on time taken between tasks
+OZS File - Accela Data Pre-Milestones Task to Time Data BILD Data Data is accurate only until the preliminary review stage Days the application was in the process has been manually entered in the system making it difficult to determine the real number of days the application has been in the process There were only 13 applications out of which only 11 applications have all the dates between the different process steps from date of submission and pre- consultation close The dates are manually entered by staff making it difficult to determine the real number of days the application is in pre- con stage.
+Data is 3 years old and may not be relevant anymore due to changes in the process steps Since the tasks are at a granular level, it poses difficulty in mapping the tasks to process steps based on Accela data on time taken between tasks Data only has time from application is deemed complete to the time the decision was made.
+In between process steps and time taken is missing making it difficult to map the BILD data to other data set

-BILD Data

-- Data only has time from application is deemed complete to the time the decision was made. - In between process steps and time taken is missing making it difficult to map the BILD data to other data set
+© 2022 KPMG LLP, an Ontario limited liability partnership and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited b partnership for 100 fo